Differentiating frictionally locked asperities from kinematically coupled zones: Application

-\remove{The computational details are summarized below. }To compare the half-space model and high-fidelity model mentioned above, the fault in our half-space model is triangulated with 20 km intervals, which is the knot interval of the B-spline basis functions for slip distributions in \citet{hori2021high}.
-This grid/knot interval is roughly equal to or smaller than the intervals of the offshore GNSS-A data we used.
-The shorter wavelength deformation is hard to \remove{discuss}\add{resolve} by the likelihood, thus out of scope in this study.
-For simplicity, the asperity radii are measured on horizontal scales.
+To compare the half-space model and high-fidelity model mentioned above, the fault in our half-space model is triangulated with 20 km intervals, which is the knot interval of the B-spline basis functions for slip distributions in \citet{hori2021high}.
+This mesh/knot interval is roughly equal to or smaller than the intervals of the offshore GNSS-A data we used.
+The finer spatial scale is outside the scope of this study.
+Mesh removals of overly obtuse triangles are made for numerical stability, which resulted in missing meshes in a very shallow area within 20 km of the trough axis; this could be problematic but is irrelevant in the following analysis because those zones are outside the data coverage.
+Accordingly, the asperity radii are assumed to be horizontally larger than 20 km in the following application.
+The asperity radii are measured in horizontal dimensions for simplicity.
 The intersections of circles and the plate boundary are identified as the locked zone.
-See \ref{sec:AppC} for computational likelihood optimizations.
+See \ref{sec:AppC} for computational details.